image-source-control/image-source-control/readme.txt

 == Changelog ==

+= untagged =

+- Dev: Prevent unnecessary database queries when an image has an invalid file extension

 = 2.14.1 =

 - Fix: PHP error on the first load of a page with an image that is not part of the media library